tillbiskup/aspecd/docs/roadmap.rst

 For version 0.1
 ===============

-* Plotter: stackplot for SinglePlot2D and MultiPlot
+* Plotter: stackplot for MultiPlot

 * Plotter: Fix bug for MultiPlotter1D with drawings property: Fails to run and apply the respective properties